 82% of children on an average have lost at least one specific mathematical ability from the previous year across all classes.
 (Azim Premji Foundation, 2021).

-Children are dependent on Mid-Day Meals for Nutrition
+Children are dependent on Mid-Day Meals for nutrition

 Inability of children to access cooked meals during the lockdown is likely to have had a detrimental effect on their nutrition and health.
-The impact may be worse for girls and children from other marginalized groups.
+The impact may be worse for girls and children from marginalized groups.

-As per a study by the Lancet Covid-19 Commission(2021), the pandemic put an estimated 115 million children at the risk of severe malnutrition
+)Globally, the pandemic put an estimated 115 million children at a risk of severe malnutrition (Lancet Covid-19 Commission, 2021).

-Oxfam(2020) reported that approximately 35% of children did not receive their mid-day meals.
-Of the remaining 65%, only 8% received cooked meals, while 53 received dry rations and 4% received money in lieu of the Mid-Day Meal.
+Approximately 35% of children did not receive their mid-day meals.
+Of the remaining 65%, only 8% received cooked meals, while 53% received dry rations and 4% received money in lieu of the Mid-Day Meal (Oxfam, 2020).

 Economic distress due to the pandemic

+The survey of 3176 households across four Indian states revealed:

-Marginalized lower caste groups disproportionately affected by a factor of three as there is over-representation of them in vulnerable jobs.
+Marginalized lower caste groups are disproportionately affected by a factor of three as they are s over-represented in vulnerable jobs.

-84% said not enough employment opportunities.
+84% said there weren’t enough employment opportunities.

-84% have experienced severe cash crunch
+84% reported experiencing severe cash crunch.

-63% reported food shortages, 71% in Bihar
+63% reported food shortages, 71% in Bihar reported food shortages.

-70% minorities said not enough food at home (Ghatak et al., 2020)
+70% minorities said there is not enough food at home.
+(Ghatak et al., 2020)

 Increased child labour and child marriages

 NSSO (2020) data indicates that 35% of school drop-outs occur due to involvement in economic activities and 26% due to financial constraints.
-There is an increased likelihood of child labor arising from large-scale job loss for casual laborers.
+There is an increased likelihood of child labour arising from large-scale job loss among casual labourers.

-PTI (2020) reported that the 'CHILDLINE 1098' helpline in India announced a 50 % increase in calls received on the helpline, requesting protection from abuse and violence, since the lock-down began.
+PTI (2020) reported that the 'CHILDLINE 1098' in India announced a 50 % increase in calls received on the helpline, requesting protection from abuse and violence, since the lock-down began.

-According to Census (2011) data, India had over 10 million children (5-14 years) and 23 million adolescents working across industries (Census,2011).
+According to Census (2011) data, India had over 10 million children (5-14 years) and 23 million adolescents working across industries .
 There are fears that school closures are beginning to push these numbers up.

-The risk of re-opening schools leading to higher rates of infection is marginal compared to the learning loss and risk of losing the gains made in education over the past years.
+The risk of higher rates of infection due to the re-opening of schools is marginal compared to the risk of learning loss and losing the gains in universalising participation in basic education made over the past years.

-Recent evidence from modelling studies indicate that school closures alone would avoid only 2–4% of deaths, a percentage much smaller than other strategies of social distancing.
+Recent evidence from modelling studies indicates that school closures alone would avoid only 2–4% of deaths, a percentage much smaller than other strategies such associal distancing.

 Data from countries which reopened schools or did not shut them in the first place, indicates low community transmission rates of less than 1 new case per day per 100,000 people.